Morgbn/nuxt-csurf/README.md

       sameSite: 'strict'
     },
     methodsToProtect: ['POST', 'PUT', 'PATCH'], // the request methods we want CSRF protection for
-    excludedUrls: ['/nocsrf1', ['/nocsrf2/.*', 'i']], // any URLs we want to exclude from CSRF protection
     encryptSecret: /** a 32 bits secret */, // only for non serverless runtime, random bytes by default
     encryptAlgorithm: 'aes-256-cbc', // by default 'aes-256-cbc' (node), 'AES-CBC' (serverless)
     addCsrfTokenToEventCtx: true // default false, to run useCsrfFetch on server set it to true